AmyCuiLi/DepictStructBioinf/README.md

 ![alt_tag](https://github.com/j-wags/DepictStructBioinf/blob/master/test_region_image.png)

-This script aids in the visualization of aggregated structural bioinformatics information.
-Like a tape player, it's a general framework that can take "project cassettes", containing relevant sequence alignments, 3D structures, and functional annotations.
-Its main purpose is to help compare functional annotations within families of proteins, thereby enabling researchers to quickly aggregate knowledge, take project-specific notes in a relevant context, and maintain a high level of domain knowledge on multiple systems.
+This script makes it easier to perform comparisons and record functional annotations within the APOBEC family of proteins.
+It is intended to allow researchers to quickly aggregate knowledge, record findings in a structural format, and compare hypotheses.

 ## Quick start (for Mac/Linux)